 The first question everyone always asks me after booking a portrait session is, “What should I wear?”
-So I wanted to pull all my common advice together in one easy page for clients to check out.
+So I wanted to pull all my common advice together in one easy place for my clients- though it’s also something we’ll talk about in your consult.

-It’s important for everyone to wear colors that look good together.
+When you’re choosing outfits for multiple people, you want to pick things that compliment each other.
 That does NOT mean you all have to wear the same color, and in fact, you shouldn’t.
 What you want to do is try to find colors that all mesh well- earth tones for example, or pastels.
 You can also have one person wear a “central” piece with a pattern with multiple colors, then dress everyone else in colors that are in that pattern.
-Or, try a neutral pallette with an accent color.
+Or, try a neutral palette with an accent color.

 Your clothes should fit well, but not be skin-tight.
 Especially for kids, make sure that nothing is pinching or rough or uncomfortable or will cause them to pull at their clothes or be fussy.
-Wear shoes that you know you will be able to stand in, and ones that you can walk in if you will be moving around locations) or bring a pair to change in to when you walk).
-If you feel comfortable, you’ll look more comfortable and confident in your photos!
+Wear shoes that you know you will be able to stand in, and ones that you can walk in if you will be moving around locations) or bring a pair to change in to when you walk), or depending on the weather and your style, go barefoot!
+If you feel comfortable, you’ll look more comfortable and confident in your photos.
+This is also a time to consider how you feel in your outfit, and what you want to show off.
+While I encourage you to realize that your body is beautiful because it’s YOU, if you wear a fitted outfit or a sleeveless dress, will you feel self conscious, or feel like you need to cover parts up?
+Then maybe it’s better to wear a flowy dress or top, or something with sleeves so when you look back at your photos you can see only the beauty and not critique yourself..
+Are you afraid wearing a flowy dress won’t show off your bump or will make you feel like the fabric is overwhelming you?
+There are many flattering but fitted maternity dresses perfect for this!

 Patterns & Logos